oesteve/jukebox-challenge/README.md

 ### Running the app

-If tou arrive here, you have all the dependencies installed and the database created.
+If you arrive here, you have all the dependencies installed and the database created.
 Now you can run the app using the next command.

 ```bash